 Bringing Local Siblings Together

 We are committed to letting siblings know that they are not alone in their struggles and joys.
 As such, we facilitate local gatherings throughout the year, offering opportunities for siblings of all ages to connect.

 We also connect Illinois siblings through in-person social networking opportunities and educational events, as well as virtually via our S.I.B.S.
 Network Facebook group and Illinois Adult Sibling Network.
 S.I.B.S. is all about relationships.
 The difference between feeling like no one else understands what you are going through, versus knowing that yes, it can be hard, but you are not alone, is life-changing.
 When siblings meet one another, supportive friendships and powerful partnerships often result.
 And when siblings receive the help and support they need, it has the potential to transform entire families.

 Supporting Advocacy and Leadership

+Brothers and sisters of individuals with disabilities share their family’s concerns.
+Often brothers and sisters are not only their siblings’ friends, but also their staunchest advocates.
 The sibling relationship is usually the longest-lasting one in a family, and many individuals are involved throughout the adult life of their sibling with disabilities.

+In all we do, we work toward a better world for siblings and their families, partnering with parents and self-advocates to effect change.
 Siblings care deeply about whether or not their brothers and sisters are included within their schools, workplaces, and communities.
 They long for a world that welcomes and recognizes their siblings’ incredible gifts.